LLM-as-Judge for Behavior Evaluation

 -

 Calibration: Can we create standardized calibration sets that ground behavioral scoring across different judges and contexts?
+Our bias-aware prompt A/B test shows calibration is judge-dependent — the same intervention moves different judges in different directions.
+Standardized calibration may need to be model-family-specific.

 Conclusion